Justice systems – A Tales Of Two Different Systems

 12. Being an elderly man, he has to sleep on cold prison floor without blanket with the risk of an asthma attack from the chilling wind from the forested surroundings (see google map).

 14. By placing him in the midst of hard core and violent prisoners inside Kluang jail, they exposed him to unnecessary dangers.
 It was totally unwarranted because he had paid the fine on the same day.
 In addition to paying the fine on the same day, he was also not given a jail term sentence.
-This is an extrajudicial acts by junior immigration officers against foreigners.
+This is an illegal detention by immigration officers against foreigners.

 Further detention in undocumented migrant detention center